 After Seth Rollins was forced to vacate the WWE Championship prior to Survivor Series 2015, a tournament was set up to decide the new champ.
 Sheamus lost in the first round to Cesaro on Monday Night Raw, with the final match for the title being at Survivor Series 2015.

-This wound up being Rollins for Shield partners – Dean Ambrose and Roman Reigns.
-They wrestled in a short match at the event which saw Roman Reigns win his first WWE Champion of many during his long career.
+This wound up being Rollins former Shield partners – Dean Ambrose and Roman Reigns.
+They wrestled in a short match at the event, which saw Roman Reigns win his first WWE Champion of many during his long career.

 However, soon after his win, Sheamus cashed in his Money in the Bank contract and forced an impromptu match upon the new Champion.
 He won the match and became the WWE Champion for the first time in years.
 Reigns was left embarrassed but did not stop his pursuit of gold.

-The name derived from the first worldwide intergovernmental organisation whose principal mission was to maintain world peace.
+The name derived from the first worldwide intergovernmental organization whose principal mission was to maintain world peace.
 That League of Nations was formed in 1920 and was considered a rousing failure.

 The WWE’s edition was equally a failure.
 They existed solely to get Roman Reigns over, with even Sheamus admitting “The whole League of Nations thing wasn’t everyone’s cup of tea for those of us involved, it didn’t do any of us any favours.”